 2. Red Spider Mites: These mites stay under leaves leaving a yellow spot.
 They suck the sap of the leaves.
 They can vanish by rising humidity.

 3. Leaf Miner Damage: When different types of moths, flies, beetles, and sawflies feed within leaves, they leave larvae.
 Those larvae go trails on leave causing damage to the blade.
 However, the costs are harmless though.

 4. Winter Moth: These pests are usually seen in spring.
 They web the leaves of trees together and hide inside of them.

-5. Codling Moth: They are seen in apple.
-They eat and stay in apple.
+5. Codling Moth: They are seen in apples.
+They eat and stay in apples.

-6. Adult Vine Weevil: These are flightless, nocturnal and makes notches in leaves.
+6. Adult Vine Weevil: These are flightless, nocturnal, and make notches in leaves.

 Popular Organic Pesticides

 Natural Pesticides are the best way to kill harmful insects.
 They are less harmful than chemical ones to the plants of the garden.

 Soap spray pesticide is effective and costs less.
 It is very useful for controlling aphids, mites, beetles, white flies, and other little insects.